edosedgar/innopolis_hackathon/README.md

 | 6 | Searching with Yandex/Google | 23 | <img src="./images/0007_0.JPG" width=40% > <img src="./images/0009_0.JPG" width=40% > |
 | 7 | Images of Moscow power lines | 355 | <img src="./images/IMG_1826_0.JPG" width=40% > <img src="./images/IMG_20231223_133500_0.JPG" width=40% > |
 |   | Total | **802** | |

+After consolidating the data, we perform a shuffle of the images and then proceed to split them into an 80/20 ratio for training and validation, respectively.
+Notably, we designate the most recent testing set from Kaggle as our independent test set — distinct from the one detailed in the table above.

+We acknowledge a limitation in the dataset.
+Primarily composed of images captured from a bottom-up perspective, it may not seamlessly generalize to top-down angles typically encountered in UAV imagery